rcc-uchicago/python-intro/setup.md

 You need to download some files to follow this lesson:

-1. Make a new folder in your Desktop called `python-novice-inflammation`.
+1. Make a new folder on your Desktop called `python-intro-inflammation`.
-2. Download [python-novice-inflammation-data.zip][zipfile] and move the file to this folder.
+2. Download [python-intro-inflammation-data.zip][zipfile] and move the file to this folder.
 3. If it's not unzipped yet, double-click on it to unzip it.
 You should end up with a new folder called `data`.
 4. You can access this folder from the Unix shell with: